Highjhacker/kapuwrapper/README.md

 - [ ] Check the code, and again.
 - [ ] Implement the creation of a new tx.
 - [ ] Migrate from NPM to Yarn ?
+- [ ] getCommonBlocks & getTransactionsFromIds doesn't works, need to rewrite a bit the functions, they are the only tests who fails right now.

 ## Author